shekelboi/Karata/README.md

 # Karata
-Karata is a famous game in Kenya.
+Karata is a popular game in Kenya.
 This is an implementation of that game in C#.

 # Rules of Karata